AliHM15/ALIHM15/ReadMe.md

 # 💫 About Me:
-## About Me Hi there! 👋 I'm Ali Hassan Mughal, an enthusiastic AI/ML Engineer based in Karachi, Pakistan.
-I thrive on solving complex problems using data-driven approaches and machine learning techniques.<br><be>
+## About Me Hi there! 👋 I'm Ali Hassan Mughal, an enthusiastic Software Engineer based in Karachi, Pakistan.
+I thrive on solving complex problems using data-driven approaches and learning new technologies.<br><be>

 ### Education <br><br>- **Bachelor's Degree:** I'm currently in the final semester of my Computer Science degree at the National University of Computer and Emerging Sciences (NUCES), FAST Karachi.<be>- **Skills:** My proficiency includes JavaScript (both front-end with React.js and back-end with Node.js and Express.js), as well as experience with RESTful APIs and database management.<br><be>

-### Passion for AI and ML <br><br>- I'm deeply passionate about artificial intelligence and machine learning.
+### Passion for AI/ML based Software <br><br>- I'm deeply passionate about artificial intelligence and machine learning.
 I stay up-to-date with the latest research, attend conferences, and participate in online courses to enhance my knowledge. <br>- My goal is to apply AI techniques to real-world problems, whether it's enhancing recommendation systems, automating processes, or improving user experiences. <br><be>

 ### Experience <br><br>- Over the past year, I've actively contributed to full-stack development projects, collaborating with cross-functional teams to build scalable and efficient applications. <br>- I've successfully implemented machine learning models and natural language processing algorithms during my coursework and personal projects. <br><be>